-Now you’ve practised some scales, and started tackling some tricky sections of your songs/pieces, it’s time to be a part of the music.
+Now you’ve practiced some scales and started tackling some tricky sections of your songs/pieces, it’s time to be a part of the music.

 If you’re struggling with speedy changes, it’s OK.
 You can give yourself a part as small as one chord per progression, or one note per bar.
 Play nothing but your chosen part, along with the backing track or full song.

-Each time you practise, you can gradually increase the length of your part.
+Each time you practice, you can gradually increase the length of your part.

 Improvise By Ear (50 – 55 mins)

 With any backing track or song that you love, this exercise, which combines aural training with improvisation, is a wonderful way to approach the end of any practice session.